jonberenguer/lazyarchlinux-dockerfiles/transmission-cli/README.md

 # usage
-After image is created, its recommended to run this interactively.
+After image is created/downloaded, its recommended to run this interactively.
-`docker run -it -v /host/path/download:/home/torrentuser/download imagename`
+`docker run -it -v /host/path/download:/home/cuser/download lazyarchlinux/transmission-cli`

 download path is used for host share

-## while in the running container
+## While in the running container
 ```
+# setup the download dir and verify
-transmission-daemon --download-dir "/home/torrentuser/download"
+transmission-daemon --download-dir "/home/cuser/download"
 transmission-daemon --dump-settings # verify settings

+# run the daemon
 transmission-daemon

 # to download torrent